 Paid in a later year.
-If you fail to pay child support in the year it is due, but pay it in a later year, any payment of the overdue amount is not child support either for the year it was due or for the year in which it is paid.
-It is payment of an amount owed to the custodial parent, but it is not child support provided by you.
+If you fail to pay child support in the year it is due, but pay it in a later year, your payment of the overdue amount is not considered paid for the support of your child either for the year the payment was due or for the year it is paid.
+It is payment of an amount you owed to the custodial parent, but it is not considered paid for the support of you child.

 Example.
 You owed but failed to pay child support last year.
 This year, you pay all of the amount owed from last year and the full amount due for this year.
-Your payment of this year's child support counts as child support for this year, but the payment of the amount owed from last year does not count as child support either for this year or for last year.
+Your payment of this year's child support counts as your support for this year, but payment of the amount owed from last year does not count as support either for this year or for last year.

 Third-party support.
 Support provided by a third party for a divorced or separated parent is not included as support provided by that parent.
-However, see Remarried parent, below.
+However, see Remarried parent, bevalue of the lodging provided by your mother for your child is \$3,000.
+The home provided by your mother is not included in the amount of support you provide.

 Example.
 You are divorced.
 During the entire year you and your child live with your mother in a house she owns.
-The fair rental value of the lodging provided by your mother for your child is \$3,000.
-The home provided by your mother is not included in the amount of support you provide.
+The fair rental